Steven Kwan relying on steady approach in 2nd season with Guardians

 GOODYEAR, Ariz. – Steven Kwan is among several chess players on the Cleveland Guardians.
-He went over some moves with Bo Naylor on Sunday, and then watched Naylor take on Hunter Gaddis.
+He went over some moves with Bo Naylor and then watched Naylor take on Hunter Gaddis.

 Kwan has been playing for a couple of years, both in person and on a chess app.
 Asked who is the best player on the team, Kwan said he heard Josh Bell is pretty good.